-- A student obtaining Grade F shall be considered failed and will be required to reappear in the Practicum for Enhancing Professional Skills and this grade will not be counted in the grand total marks for the of the course - Students will be attached to the elementary/Secondary schools, for systematically planned Internship/attachment for working in the specialization area chosen by them.
+- A student obtaining Grade F shall be considered failed and will be required to reappear in the Practicum for Enhancing Professional Skills and this grade will not be counted in the grand total marks for the of the course. - Students will be attached to the elementary/Secondary schools, for systematically planned Internship/attachment for working in the specialization area chosen by them. - Committee of five faculty members including internal subject experts will be constituted by the Principal/ HOD for assessment.

-SPECIAL NOTE-Seminar/ Workshop Must are organized on Self- DevelopmentICT and Writing Skills all through the year.
+SPECIAL NOTE-Seminar/ Workshop Must are organized on Self-Development,ICT and Writing Skills all through the year.
 Besides, these can be organised on any other Themes in which students are interested.